-R. Lawrence Moss, MD, FACS, FAAP, joined Nationwide Children’s Hospital in 2011 as Surgeon-in-Chief and the E. Thomas Boles Jr., Professor of Surgery at The Ohio State University College of Medicine.
-In this role he is responsible for all aspects of surgical services and is committed to superb patient care, cutting edge research, and outstanding educational programs.
+R. Lawrence Moss, MD, FACS, FAAP joined Nationwide Children's Hospital in 2011 as Surgeon-in-Chief and the E. Thomas Boles Jr., Professor of Surgery at The Ohio State University College of Medicine.
+In this role he will help unite NCH surgical specialties into an academic department of surgery committed to superb patient care, cutting edge research, and outstanding educational programs.

-Dr. Moss is internationally known for innovation and leadership in surgical outcomes research.
+Dr. Moss is internationally known for the application of clinical trials and evidence based techniques in Children's surgery.
 He led the first multi-center trial comparing operative treatment in neonates, which was reported in the New England Journal of Medicine.
 He has a strong interest in necrotizing enterocolitis and other life threatening problems in infants.
 He currently leads a multi-center consortium investigating biologic predictors of outcomes and novel therapies for NEC.
 Dr. Moss has received over 10 years of continuous research funding from the National Institutes of Health, the FDA, private foundations, and the pharmaceutical industry.
-He has authored over 200 articles in the peer reviewed literature and held numerous leadership positions in surgical societies nationally.
+He has authored over 150 articles in the peer reviewed literature and held numerous leadership positions in surgical societies nationally.

 Dr. Moss is also interested in the measurement and improvement of surgical outcomes.
-He is a founding member of the American College of Surgeons Pediatric National Surgical Quality Improvement Program and the Children’s Surgery Verification Program..
-He has served as the Director of Quality Improvement programs in both pediatric and adult academic medical centers and has held leadership and advisory roles in health quality for the National Quality Forum, American Academy of Pediatrics, FDA, and the Agency for Healthcare Research and Quality.
+He is a founding member of the American College of Surgeons Pediatric National Surgical Quality Improvement Program.
+He has served as the Director of Quality Improvement programs in both pediatric and adult academic medical centers and has held leadership and advisory roles in health quality for the American Academy of Pediatrics, FDA, and the Agency for Healthcare Research and Quality.